cpsamtec/jupiter/README.md

 ## Device Share - Balena

 Device share service (/sds/) is used when the environment is running on a balena device to aid in discovery, network/wifi configuration, auto fallback to link-local on eth0 when no dhcp detected, and other various utils such as blinking and rebooting.
 [Device Connect](https://sdc.ash.samtec.services/sdc/install/) is a client app for your host machine.
 API route docs can be found at http://[device addr]/sds/docs.
 Full docs of Device Share can be found at <https://bitbucket.org/samteccmd/samtecdeviceshare/src/master/>.
-This service